 A portion of the LIHEAP funds allocated for weatherization will be used to alleviate specific LIHEAP crises.
 All expenditures for allowable Crisis measures are to be paid from LIHEAP funds allocated to the WAP.
 There is no reimbursement required from the CAO.

-For Crisis work, expenditures over \$8,500 require at least two estimates and prior state approval.
+For Crisis work, expenditures over \$8,500 and all fuel and/or heating system switch requests require at least two estimates and prior state approval.

 VII.
 Rental Dwellings